graphaware/neo4j-nlp/README.md

     an article titled Pakistan Elections: Five Reasons Why the Vote is Unpredictable, in which he claimed that the election was too close to call.
-It was not, and despite his being in Pakistan, the outcome of the election was exactly as we predicted.", filter: 'Owen Bennett Jones/PERSON, BBC, Pakistan/LOCATION'}) YIELD result return result
+It was not, and despite his being in Pakistan, the outcome of the election was exactly as we predicted.', filter: 'Owen Bennett Jones/PERSON, BBC, Pakistan/LOCATION'}) YIELD result return result
 ```